anthonyzhang1/RPG/README.md

 If you want, you can skip the grind by editing the enemies' stats in `src/Main.java` so that they will drop a ridiculous amount of XP.

 # Build and Run Instructions
 I used IntelliJ to build this program.
-Build the project first, then run `src/Main.java`.
+Build the project, then run `src/Main.java`.

 # Screenshots of the Game
 Fighting a rat and displaying your character's stats: